-The Village of Riverside requires a building permit prior to work beginning for all building and construction projects (including alterations and repairs) that cost more than $500.
+The Village of Riverside requires a building permit prior to work beginning for most building and construction projects (including alterations and repairs).

 Please note that new permit applications and contractor licenses must be applied for online.

 Building permits are required by the Village as a means of protection.
 Permits establish objective criteria and standard practices to protect both property owners and residents, neighbors and, in general, all citizens of the Village.
 The permit process insures these parties that:

 Contractors are properly licensed and bonded.